 Art Green calls prayer “the living heart of Jewish faith, the daily outpouring of the soul before God.”
 Judaism has always tried to strike the proper balance between the fixed, prescribed prayers of our siddurim, (keva) on the one hand, and the spontaneous, creative, heart-centered prayer, on the other (kavanah).

 As a Reconstructionist congregation, at Temple Emek Shalom, we thus give people different outlets to gather together and express prayer.
 On Friday evenings we gather for a variety of styles of services, including Shabbat Table Blessings, Shabbat Shirah, and Eat, Pray, Sing and Tot Shabbat family services (see “Shabbat Services” for details).
-On Shabbat mornings our community gathers for Torah service beginning at 10:00am, preceded by Torah Study at 9:15 AM.
+On Shabbat mornings our community gathers for Torah service beginning at 10:00am, preceded by Torah Study at 9:00 AM most Saturdays.
+Please see the calendar for current schedule.

 Every Wednesday morning from 8:00-8:45am we offer a morning meditation.
 (See “Meditation” section for more information).
 We also gather for holiday services and celebrations – stretching from the Days of Awe in the Fall all around the calendar to Tisha B’Av in mid to late summer.
 There are various services throughout the year on selected dates, so keep your eyes on our calendar to be kept up-to-date on TES prayer services and gatherings.